The Latest: Extreme heat policy in effect again at US Open

 NEW YORK (AP) — The Latest on the U.S. Open tennis tournament (all times local):

-Play at the U.S. Open is beginning under an extreme heat policy and it will remain in effect until further notice.
+It's another scorching hot day in New York and that means the extreme heat policy is back in effect for the third consecutive day at the U.S. Open.

-The women's tour has a heat rule that allows for breaks during singles matches because of the heat.
-The men's tour does not, but the policy was extended to the men on Tuesday when temperatures soared into the mid-90s.
-They are expected to remain there Wednesday.
+The policy allows a 10-minute break between the second and third sets of women's singles matches if either player requests one.
+For men's singles matches, the break would come between the third and fourth sets.

-The WTA Tour rule permits a 10-minute break between the second and third sets if either player requests it.
-The men's break would come between the third and fourth sets.
+The policy is a rule on the women's tour, but not the men's.
+U.S. Open officials began putting it in play last week, when temperatures first soared into the mid-90s.

-A statement from the U.S. Tennis Association says appropriate medical timeouts for heat-related illness also are allowed.
+It was already 85 degrees (29.4 Celsius) outside of Arthur Ashe Stadium about a half hour before the opening quarterfinal match between No. 20 seed Naomi Osaka of Japan and Lesia Tsurenko of Ukraine.

 More AP tennis coverage: https://apnews.com/tag/apf-Tennis and https://twitter.com/AP_Sports